Waiting for Godot: UK

 The London run was not without incident.
-The actor Peter Bull, who played Pozzo, recalls the reaction of that first night audience:
+In 1959, Peter Bull recalled the reaction of the first-night audience:

 Waves of hostility came whirling over the footlights, and the mass exodus, which was to form such a feature of the run of the piece, started quite soon after the curtain had risen.
 The audible groans were also fairly disconcerting ...
-The curtain fell to mild applause, we took a scant three calls (Peter Woodthorpe reports only one curtain call) and a depression and a sense of anti-climax descended on us all.
+The curtain fell to mild applause, we took a scant three calls [Peter Woodthorpe reported only one curtain call] and a depression and a sense of anti-climax descended on us all.